JamesSenva/JamesSenva/README.md

-- 👋 Hi, I’m @JamesSenva
+- 👋 Hi, I’m @JamesSenva, a Software Engineer.
-- 👀 I’m interested in anything related programming.
+- 👀 I’m interested in anything related programming. and
-- 🌱 I’m a Software Engineer.
-- 💞️ I’m looking to collaborate on Web Development projects.
+- looking forward to collaborate on Web Development projects.

 <!---